imapex-training/mod_application_quickstart/README.md

 5. develop cool feature
 6. incorporate any upstream changes to your fork / branch
 7. merge your feature branch
-8. Open pull request to existing repostiory
+8. Open pull request to existing repository

 [item]: # (/slide)